dyeoh/COMP30023_PROJECT_1/README.md

 # COMP30023_PROJECT_1
-Memory Scheduling Simulation using a round robin algorithm.
-The simulator aims to simulate a CPU, taking processes of different sizes, loads them into memory when required, using one of three different algorithms (first fit,best fit, to swap out processes to create a sufficiently large space for the process to be loaded into memory.
+A memory scheduling simulator using a round robin algorithm.
+The simulator aims to simulate a CPU, taking processes of different sizes, loads them into memory when required, using one of three different algorithms (first fit, best fit, worst fit) to swap out processes to create a sufficiently large space for the process to be loaded into memory.
 The processes that are currently in memory are handled using the round robin algorithm.

 ## Getting Started
 A precompiled executable named swap is provided in the local directory of the project.
 If you